kospol/bump/README.md

 Version 0.1

 #Install
-bump only requires the Requests and beautifulsoup4 libraries.
-You can install them manually or with
+bump only requires the Requests library.
+You can install it manually or by executing the following command:

     pip install -r requirements.txt